 Our Social Media outreach during this COVID-19 pandemic has been very exciting.
 What started out as a way for our First Baptist Family to “stay together” during this time; has expanded into much more.

-Since the beginning of the statewide government Shelter-in-Place order, we have been broadcasting our Sunday Services live on our Facebook page, First Baptist Church Belmar NJ.
+Since the beginning of April 2020 and the statewide government Shelter-in-Place order, we have been broadcasting our Sunday Services live on our Facebook page, First Baptist Church Belmar NJ.
 The FBC members are enjoying the weekly services lead by our Pastor, Rev. James A. Jackson, Jr. and Associate Minister Edward Robinson and are sharing the videos with family, friends and coworkers.
 And because of that, we were blessed with a huge increase in our live viewership -- at times, more than doubling the total amount of FBC members!
 People are actually “attending” our live church services from New York, South Carolina, Mississippi, and even Holland, the United Kingdom and Greater Asia!
 There was even a WATCH PARTY in Ocean County one Sunday!
 The Sunday Service videos are also uploaded to our YouTube page so even more people are able to hear a word from God on their own schedule.

 But the ultimate joy came when God touched a young man during one of the broadcasts and he gave his life to Christ right then and there!
 Praise God!
 What a blessing for all!!